isomerpages/psd-psw/_discovering-goodatwork/What Officers Say.md

 More than 50 officers participated in the Job Sprint pilot which took place from 24-28 Apr 2023, and were hosted by CSC, IMDA, MCI, MINDEF, NLB and PSD across
 14 positions.
 After the pilot, they gained a better appreciation of the work done in other agencies, and explored new areas of possibilities within their role.

-# Here's what they have to say:
+# Here's what the officers have to say:
 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/DZu5GTZ_504" height="315" width="560"></iframe>

-# View a montage of their opinions below:
+# View a montage of the officers' opinions below:
 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/sv8Vq3KluOk" height="315" width="560"></iframe>

 # Exploring the role of Senior Analyst, CSC: